 Public transport in Cyprus

 There are several kinds of bus services in Cyprus.
 Rural buses between villages and cities are the most limited, since they only leave once or twice a day.
 Inter-urban buses link larger cities and towns with each other and are far more frequent, while bus services that run within cities are generally the most frequent and reliable public transport service in Cyprus.

 Different bus companies operate in each part of the country, such as the OSEL buses that run in Nicosia and OSYPA’s buses in Paphos.
 Because of this variation, buses in Cyprus don’t all look the same but most of them have their destination displayed on the windscreen.

-Because buses in Cyprus are independently operated, expats should check the bus routes of individual operators with their respective companies or at tourist offices.
-Services often cease in the early evening and are limited on weekends, while some are extended in tourist season and run until midnight.
+Buses in Cyprus are independently operated and expats should check the bus routes of individual operators with their respective companies or at tourist offices.
+Services often cease in the early evening and are limited on weekends, while some are extended in the tourist season and run until midnight.

 There are several taxi services in Cyprus.
 Urban taxis are the most widespread and offer 24-hour services in all major cities.
-While expats are recommended to book in advance, taxis can be hailed from the street.
+While expats are advised to book in advance, taxis can be hailed from the street.

 Driving in Cyprus

 Driving in Cyprus is the most effective way of getting around.
 The distance from Paphos to Nicosia, for instance, can be driven in two hours.
 Road signs in Cyprus are often in English and Greek, roads are generally well maintained, petrol stations are widely available and traffic is less congested than in other European cities.
 Cars are also easy to hire and readily available.

-About a third of the roads on the island are unpaved, however, and while normal passenger vehicles should be able to drive on most of them, it may be best to ask locals before going for a drive through the country.
+With that said, about a third of the roads on the island are unpaved, and while normal passenger vehicles should be able to drive on most of them, it may be best to ask locals for the best routes before going for a drive through the country.